Do You Know Where Your Camera Is? View-Invariant Policy Learning with Camera Conditioning

 Method

-We explicitly condition visuomotor policies on camera geometry using per-pixel Plücker ray embeddings.
+We explicitly condition imitation learning policies on camera geometry using per-pixel Plücker ray embeddings.
 Given camera intrinsics and extrinsics, each pixel is mapped to a 6D ray representation that is concatenated with image features.
-Implementation details consistent with the paper:

-• With pretrained encoders: encode the Plücker map with a small CNN to the image-latent dimension, then late-fuse via channel-wise concatenation.
+• With pretrained encoders: encode the Plücker map with a small CNN to the image-latent dimension, then concatenate channel-wise.

-• Without pretrained encoders: concatenate the Plücker map with the image at input and learn end-to-end.
+• Without pretrained encoders: concatenate the image with the Plücker map channel-wise.

 Architecture (no pretraining)